Hr-chii/zero-shot-single-reference-face-transfer/README.md

 1. Create a new notebook.
 2. Set **Accelerator** to **GPU T4 x2**.
 3. Upload or attach a dataset containing source/reference face pairs.
-4. Upload the notebook from `code/zero-shot-paper-dataset-ablation.ipynb`.
+4. Upload the notebook from `zero-shot-paper-dataset-ablation.ipynb`.
 5. Run the first install cell, or install the packages listed in `requirements.txt`.

 The original install cell uses: